rossaddison/yii2-house2house/README.md

 **Installation of roles and permissions by migrations**

 To install the above auth tables through a migration instead of through the auth.sql file, use the following command.
 Note the **migrate-db-auth** command is included in the **console/config/main.php controllerMap** as a key-value pair.
-The auth migration is in:
+The auth migrations are in:

-    console/migrations/auth/auth.php
+    console/migrations/auth

 **Why are the auth tables important?**